henricbjork/quiz-app/README.md

 ## How to try
 - Clone repository
-- Run NPM install && NPM start in terminal
+- Run npm install && npm start in terminal

 ## Made with
 - React